Long-CLIP: Unlocking the Long-Text Capability of CLIP: Experiments

 \textbf{Evaluation Setting.} \quad All the experiments in this section share same settings, including the class template in zero-shot classification, all directly truncating the input token if it's longer than restriction, and so on.

 \textbf{Training setting.} \quad We use the ShareGPT4V~\cite{sharegpt4v} dataset as training dataset, which contains about 1M (long caption, image) pairs.
 The random 1k data is separated as an evaluation dataset.
-We fine-tune the CLIP model for 6 epochs with batch size 2048.
+We fine-tune for 1 epoch with batch size 2048.
 Detailed hyper-parameter settings will be listed in supplementary material.